CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

    * Identify their success metrics and failure risks
    * Connect to broader federal roles (CIO, CISO, Contracting Officer dynamics)
 - **Digital service methods connection (15 minutes)**
-   * Explicitly connect case challenges to agile, cloud, and human-centered design principles
+   * Explicitly connect scenario challenges to agile, cloud, and human-centered design principles
    * Discuss how federal acquisition can enable or hinder these methods
 - **Predictions and pattern recognition (15 minutes)**
    * Students predict decision points and likely outcomes